 Treatment of Anxiety Disorders

 Anxiety disorders as a group responds well to antidepressant medications.
 Short term use of anxiolytic medications such as benzodiazepines may be warranted.
+You can read about medications in Anxiety Disorders here.

 Cognitive behavioural therapy (CBT) is helpful for many anxiety disorders such as Panic Disorder, OCD, phobias and GAD.
 In CBT, the catastrophic thinking of the sufferer is corrected and he or she is slowly and gradually exposed to his or her fears.